Blog

 }

-• Setting up the database, including the schemas, and connecting to it.
+• Setting up and connecting to the database.

-• Storing the state when the function is completed successfully.
+• Storing the newState once the function completes successfully.

 Obviously, there is more to it than just this small code snippet, but this illustrates what people mean when they talk about stateful serverless applications.